Emilia (Sítio do Picapau Amarelo): History

-Emília's position as the "Marchioness of Rabicó" makes Lúcia have the idea of promoting a royal engagement between the doll and the greezy, fat and lazy pig of the same name, starting to treat her as an actual marchioness and bride.
+Emília's position as the "Marchioness of Rabicó" makes Lúcia have the idea of promoting a royal engagement between the doll and the greasy, fat and lazy pig of the same name, starting to treat her as an actual marchioness and bride.
 Emília believes when Lúcia tells her that the pig had been a charming prince one day, before an evil fairy cursed him.
 The doll decides she will accept the pig's "proposal", even though she won't live with Rabicó until he turns back to normal.
 Lúcia suggested the creation of a nearby "royal" figure.
 Primally using a corn cob, Pedrinho then created the "Viscount of Sabugosa", which in an unknown form came to life and, beyond the wedding prank, would become Emília's counterpart to the boy.
 Believing in everything, Emília was then "married" to Rabicó, for Lúcia and Pedrinho's delight, but was led to a disastrous after-party when the pig attacked the homemade candies, for Emília's disgust.
 The doll fainted after Pedrinho revealed her the truth about Rabicó's "curse".
 At a dinner, Emília roughly celebrated as everybody thought Aunt Nastácia had roasted her husband, for Lúcia's despair.

 This time with Rabicó, the Viscount and Pedrinho, Lúcia and Emília returned to the Underwater Kingdom as Lúcia receives a letter from the fishes, stating that the Prince, after her sudden departure, was left in sadness.
 At the Kingdom, for everyone's surprise, the Viscount reveals himself to have the mind of an intellectual biologist.
 He and his people, for Emília's delight, are invited by Narizinho to visit their ranch.
 Emília insists to Mrs. Benta to exchange one of the cows for a whale from the Kingdom.
 As one of the guests, Miss Sardine (a pilchard), gets fried after she confuses Aunt Nastácia's boiling oil with a swimming pool, the Prince and his subjects decide to leave the Yellow Woodpecker Ranch.
 However, Lúcia had yet no rescue the Prince, as he had "unlearned the art of swimming" after too much time away from the water.